Who we are

-To save the lives of dogs on the "put to sleep" lists in pounds,
+Our Mission is to save the lives of dogs on the "put to sleep" lists in pounds,

 Dogs end up at the pound for a number of reasons.
 A stray dog in the pound has 5 days to be reclaimed or re-homed (Control of Dogs Act, 1986).
-A dog surrendered by it’s owners may be euthanised immediately.
-Louth County Council does it’s best to rehome dogs but unfortunately due to the sheer volume of dogs entering the pound many dogs are listed for euthanasia to accommodate new arrivals.
+A dog surrendered by it’s owners may be euthanized immediately.
+Louth County Council does it’s best to re-home dogs but unfortunately due to the sheer volume of dogs entering the pound many dogs are listed for euthanasia to accommodate new arrivals.

 These are dogs that DDR rescue and take into our care.